BBC-Data-Unit/university-artwork/foirequest.md

+# Original FOI request

+*This was sent to each university FOI officer in England.*

 Please treat this email as a request under the Freedom of Information Act.

 1. How much money has been spent on works of art for university buildings each year from 2010-2015?